 Spiritual waiting: Timeless

 What is the “spiritually” acceptable time to wait?
 Are the rules different?

 If we are waiting for God—His intervention or direction—let me answer the second question first.
 Yes, the “rules” are different because God is spirit—everlasting, eternal and immortal (John 4:24).

 God exists not in the confines of human time but in eternity where there is no time (Is.
 57:15).
 Time simply put is duration.
 Our earthly time pieces mark change in duration that indicate the passage of time.
 Eternity, in contrast, expresses the concept of something that has no end and/or no beginning.
 God has no beginning or end.
 He is outside the realm of time (2 Pet.
 3:8).

-In Psalm 90:4, Moses used a simple yet profound analogy in describing the timelessness of God: “For a thousand years in Your sight are like a day that has just gone by, or like a watch in the night.”
+Moses’ simple yet profound analogy (Ps.
+90:4) helps us better understand the timelessness of God.
+“For a thousand years in Your sight are like a day that has just gone by, or like a watch in the night.”
 A second is no different from an eon; a billion years pass like seconds to the eternal God.

 Waiting for God